bluenote10/oop_utils/README.md

       # methods...
     ```

-The secondard goal was to make the DSL as much DRY as as possible.
+A secondary goal was to make the DSL as much DRY as possible.

 ## Examples